ma-ha/lowcode-data-app/app/README.md

 For JSON properties sub-elements can be defined with a dot-notation (e.g. "MyJsonProp.MySubField").
 Allowed types: 'String', 'Text','Boolean','Date','Select'.

+You can "inherit" a new child entity in your app from an existing entity in any app of your root scope.
+This is initially a 1:1 copy and it can be modified to your needs.

 # Add New Root Scope (aka "Tenant")

 This should be done via API ... but it's simple: